Download pdf version

 When we separate the research from its advertisement, we are making it difficult for others to verify the findings by reproducing them.

-This course will give you the tools to dynamically combine your research with the presentation of your findings.
-The first tool will be a workflow for reproducible research weaving the principles of reproducibility throughout your entire research project, from data gathering to the statistical analysis, and the presentation of results.
-To reach this goal, you will learn how to use a number of computer tools that make this workflow possible.
+This course will equip you with tools to integrate your research with clear and reproducible presentation of your findings.
+The first is a reproducible research workflow, which applies the principles of reproducibility throughout your entire project—from data collection to statistical analysis and results presentation.
+To support this, you will learn to use a range of computing tools that make this workflow possible.

-The main bioinformatic tools covered in this course are:
+The main bioinformatics tools covered in this course are:

 • The R statistical language that will allow you to gather data and analyze it.

-• The LaTeX and Markdown markup languages that you can use to create documents (slideshows, articles, books, webpages) for presenting your findings.
+• The Markdown and LaTeX markup languages that you can use to create documents (slideshows, articles, books, webpages) for presenting your findings.

 • The knitr and rmarkdown packages for R and other tools, including command-line shell programs like GNU Make and Git version control, for dynamically tiding your data gathering, analysis, and presentation documents together so that they can be easily reproduced.